mlgrundfor/hello-world/README.md

 # hello-world

 Hello,
-I like cats
-And they hopefully like me.
+I like cats and they hopefully like me.